Rising Above Traffic Congestion

 - K-SYSTEM SERIES BY HYUNDAI x BLOOMBERG MEDIA GROUP

 Innovation has driven economic progress in Korea, and this adaptability has been supported by a robust transportation infrastructure.
 Hyundai’s Urban Air Mobility division is continuing this tradition by building highways in the sky to tackle a growing global concern: traffic congestion.

 Reaching new heights

-Los Angeles is a city like no other, from the coast, to the mountains, to the desert, the landscapes in the City of Angels inspire many visitors.
-However, anyone who has spent time in LA has almost certainly experienced the downside of traffic in this sprawling megalopolis: Interstate 405, which separates the city from North to South, is one of the most congested roadways in North America.
+Los Angeles is a city like no other.
+Within this city, you can see mountains, a desert, and a coast.
+It has such a rich diversity of landscapes that inspire many visitors.
+However, if you've ever been stuck in LA traffic, you know it's awful.
+Interstate 405, which separates the city from North to South, is one of the busiest highways in North America.

 Traffic congestion is a global issue, and with 7.8 billion people in the world, cities around the globe will continue to grow at a faster rate than ever.
 Moving this volume of people places a huge strain on transportation infrastructure.
 Without the creation of long-term solutions, many cities will become gridlocked.